Nuggets eliminate Trail Blazers in Game 6 with 126-115 win - WTMJ

 “Nobody can take the fight out of us,” Jokic said.
 “We will just go out there and fight and that’s what we have been doing.
 We’re never going to quit.
 Quit is not in our vocabulary.”

 Michael Porter Jr. added 26 points, including 22 in the opening quarter, for the third-seeded Nuggets.
-They await the outcome of the first-round series between the Phoenix Suns and Los Angeles Lakers.
+Denver will take on Phoenix, which eliminated the Los Angeles Lakers in Game 6, 113-100.
+Game 1 in the series is Monday in Phoenix.

 Denver advanced to the Western Conference semifinals for the third straight season.